-At the time a student applies to the Graduate School of Theology for admission as a doctor of ministry student, a degree audit report will be completed if the student qualifies for transfer of credit.
 A student may request a program change at any time.
 If a degree audit has already been completed when the change is requested, a change of program fee will apply.
-If a degree audit has not been completed no fee will be charged.
-Please note that any transfer of credit previously awarded will be reevaluated for students who change to a different program of study.
-Only transfer of credit that is applicable to the current program of study will be awarded and appear on student transcripts.
+Any transfer of credit or advanced standing previously awarded will be reevaluated for students who change to a different program of study.
+Only transfer of credit and advanced standing that is applicable to the current program of study will be awarded and appear on student transcripts.
 Also see sections on "Degree (or Certificate) Audit Report" and "Transfer of Credit from Other Institutions."